 Why Do Certain Foods Cause Acne?

-Certain foods cause acne for the following reasons:
+Foods cause acne for two reasons:

 - They increase inflammation.
 Inflammation contributes to acne lesions.

 - They cause the release of Insulin-like Growth Factor 1 (IGF-1).
 IGF-1 is released alongside insulin after meals rich in carbohydrates and/or sugars.
 People who have a mutation that causes a non-functioning IGF-1 receptor do not get acne.
 This may suggest that the key to treat acne is in diet.

 For these reasons, there are foods you should know to avoid if you're battling acne.
 These food help cause acne because they can spike your insulin levels and increase sebum production, promote inflammation, and lead to hormone imbalances.

 What Foods Cause Acne?

 - Refined or processed carbohydrates such as white bread, cake, white rice, and refined grains, all of which cause insulin levels to spike.